ykhodak/DataSpinner/README.md

 ```

 ## Building applications
 Spinner framework is a series of binaries, which are organized as publisher/subscriber pairs.
-They share same underlying code - statically linked library, also they depend on shared libraries to enable libevent and FastDDS functionalities.
+They share same underlying code - statically linked library, also they depend on shared libraries to enable libevent and DDS functionalities.
 Here are requirements to build apps:
  - latest CMake (we used 3.24)
  - latest gcc or VisualStudio (version 22 was used) compiler with C++23 support (can be lower to C++17)
  - latest gtest and google benchmark